rsummers11/MRISegmentator/inference_instructions.md

    <font size="2"> `cd nnUNet` </font>
    <font size="2"> `pip install -e .` </font>

-3. Setting some environment variables, in here you only need to setup the results variable "nnUNet_results", please configure this environment vairale to point to the provided nnUnet modle weight, so that nnUnet can find where the trained models are.
-For example
+3. Setting some environment variables, in here you only need to setup the results variable "nnUNet_results", please configure this environment variable to point to the provided model weights, so that the nnUnet can find where the trained model is.
+For example, the model weights were downloaed in a folder named "MRISegmentator", then configure nnUNet_results as:

-    <font size="2"> `export nnUNet_results="./MRISegmentator/nnUNet_results"`</font>
+    <font size="2"> `export nnUNet_results="PATH_TO_MRISegmentator/MRISegmentator/nnUNet_results"`</font>

    In the nnUNet_results folder, the folder structure should look like
         nnUNet_results